dhis2/training-docs/content/tracker_use/tg_event_reports.md

 Create an aggregate event report as a quick review for the participants.
 You can use the following data items as an example:

-1. Table Style : Pivot, Output Type : Event
+- Table Style : Pivot, Output Type : Event
-2. Program : COVAC - COVID-19 Vaccination Registration
+- Program : COVAC - COVID-19 Vaccination Registration
-3. Stage : Vaccination
+- Stage : Vaccination
-4. Data : Dose Number (Filter out the 1st dose; both in the data selection as well as in the layout), Sex, Vaccine Name
+- Data : Dose Number (Filter out the 1st dose; both in the data selection as well as in the layout), Sex, Vaccine Name
-5. Period : This year
+- Period : This year
-6. Org Unit : Country
+- Org Unit : Country

 ![covac_pivot](resources/images/event_reports/table1_pivot_covac.png)

-The layout will look like this as a reminder
+The layout can look like this as a reminder

 ![covac_pivot_layout](resources/images/event_reports/table1_pivot_covac_layout.png)